Drone-based RGB-Infrared Cross-Modality Vehicle Detection via Uncertainty-Aware Learning: DroneVehicle Dataset

 \subsubsection{Data Pruning}

 Data pruning is an important step in making a dataset, so the raw data collected by the drone needs to be pre-processed.
-A part of the images with poor imaging quality are discarded, including images with blurred imaging and target ghosting.
+A part of the images with poor imaging quality are discarded, such as blurred images.
 Then we manually check all the image data and uniformly convert the resolution of the image to $840\times712$.
-Finally we get the data without annotation.
-Some example images are shown in Fig.\ref{fig1}.
+Finally, we get the data without annotation.